Dynamic Approximate Maximum Independent Set on Massive Graphs: Experiments

-{\bf Algorithms.} We compare our algorithms with the state-of-the-art methods {\it DGOneDIS} and {\it DGTwoDIS} proposed in \cite{DBLP:conf/icde/ZhengPCY19} which maintain a high-quality independent set without theoretical guarantee on approximation ratio over dynamic graphs.
-We implement the following algorithms and compare them with the competitors. \begin{itemize} \item \textit{OneSwap}: our dynamic $(\frac{\Delta}{2} + 1)$-approximation algorithm based on one-swap vertex (see Section \ref{sec:oneswap}). \item \textit{TwoSwap}: our effective dynamic approximation algorithm based on two-swap vertex set (see Section \ref{sec:twoswap}). \end{itemize} All the programmes above are implemented in C++ and complied by GNU G++ 7.5.0 with -O2 optimization; the source codes of \textit{DGOneDIS} and \textit{DGTwoDIS} are obtained from the authors of \cite{DBLP:conf/icde/ZhengPCY19}.
-All experiments are conducted on a machine with eight 16-core Intel Xeon processors, 3072GB of main memory, and 40TB hard disk running CentOS 7.
-Similar to \cite{DBLP:conf/icde/ZhengPCY19}, we randomly insert/remove $u$ vertices/edges to simulate the update operations.
-For easy graphs, we uses a maximum independent set computed by { \sf VCSolver} \cite{DBLP:journals/tcs/AkibaI16} as the initial $\M$, and for hard graphs, we treats the independent set returned by { \sf ARW}\cite{DBLP:journals/heuristics/AndradeRW12} as the input one.
-This is reasonable as we can compute the initial $\M$ within limited time consumption.
+{\bf Algorithms.} We implement the following two algorithms, \begin{enumerate}[$\bullet$] \item \textit{ DyOneSwap}: the dynamic $(\frac{\Delta}{2} + 1)$-approximation algorithm that maintains an 1-maximal independent set, \item \textit{ DyTwoSwap}: the dynamic $(\frac{\Delta}{2} + 1)$-approximation algorithm that maintains a 2-maximal independent set, \end{enumerate} and compare them with the state-of-the-art methods { \it DGOneDIS} and { \it DGTwoDIS} proposed in~\cite{DBLP:conf/icde/ZhengPCY19}, which maintain a near-maximum independent set over dynamic graphs without theoretical accuracy guarantees, and the dynamic version { \it DyARW} of { \sf ARW} proposed in~\cite{DBLP:journals/heuristics/AndradeRW12}, which also uses 1-swaps to improve the size of independent sets on static graphs.
+All the algorithms are implemented in C++ and complied by GNU G++ 7.5.0 with -O2 optimization; the source codes of \textit{ DGOneDIS} and \textit{ DGTwoDIS} are obtained from the authors of~\cite{DBLP:conf/icde/ZhengPCY19} while all other algorithms are implemented by us.
+All experiments are conducted on a machine with a 3.5-GHz Intel(R) Core(TM) i9-10920X CPU, 256GB main memory, and 1TB hard disk running CentOS 7.
+Similar to~\cite{DBLP:conf/icde/ZhengPCY19}, we randomly insert/remove a predetermined number of vertices/edges to simulate the update operations.
+For easy graphs, we uses a MaxIS computed by { \sf VCSolver}~\cite{DBLP:journals/tcs/AkibaI16} as the initial independent set, and for hard graphs, we treat the independent set returned by { \sf ARW}~\cite{DBLP:journals/heuristics/AndradeRW12} as the input one.
+This is reasonable since all initial independent sets are obtained within limited time consumption.

-{\bf Metrics.} We evaluate the different algorithms from three aspects: size of maintained independent set, response time, and memory usage.
-Firstly, the larger the independent set maintained by an algorithm, the better the algorithm.
-Secondly, for the response time, the smaller, the better; we run each algorithm three times and report the average CPU time.
-Thirdly, the smaller memory consumed by an algorithm the better; we measure the heap memory usage by the Linux command {\sf /usr/bin/time}\footnote{https://man7.org/linux/man-pages/man1/time.1.html}.
+{\bf Metrics.} We evaluate all these algorithms from the following three aspects: size of the maintained independent set, response time, and memory usage.
+Firstly, the larger the size of the independent set maintained by an algorithm, the better the algorithm; we report the gap and the accuracy achieved by each algorithm in our experiments.
+Secondly, for the response time, the smaller the better; we run each algorithm three times and report the average CPU time.
+Thirdly, the smaller memory consumed by an algorithm the better; we measure the heap memory usage by the command { \sf/usr/bin/time}\footnote{https://man7.org/linux/man-pages/man1/time.1.html}.